Faster Exact Exchange for Solids via occ-RI-K: Application to Combinatorially Optimized Range-Separated Hybrid Functionals for Simple Solids with Pseudopotentials Near the Basis Set Limit: Computational details

 We summarize these functionals in \cref{tab:func} along with their fraction of short-range ($c_{x,\text{sr}}$) and long-range ($c_{x,\text{lr}}$) exact exchange.
 One key feature of $\omega$B97X-rV, $\omega$B97M-rV, and CAM-QTP01 is that they include the long-range exact exchange contribution up to 100$\%$.
 Intuitively, this can be worrisome for band gap applications because in the long-range there is no Coulomb screening present in the method (like in Hartree-Fock theory).
 Another interesting remark about CAM-QTP01 is that this is an RSH functional fitted to experimental ionization potentials, which may be a useful property for improving the band gaps.\cite{Jin2016Jul} We will see how these manifest in the band gap benchmark later.

-We used a large uncontracted basis set developed in our previous paper (unc-def2-QZVP-GTH) to ensure that we obtain band gaps near the basis set limit.
-We used the GTH-PBE pseudopotential for all functionals considered in this work due to the lack of functional-specific GTH pseudopotentials for these functionals.
+We used a large uncontracted basis set developed in our previous paper (unc-def2-QZVP-GTH)\cite{Lee2021Oct} to ensure that we obtain band gaps near the basis set limit.
+We used the GTH-PBE pseudopotential for all functionals considered in this work due to the lack of functional-specific GTH pseudopotentials for these functionals.\cite{Goedecker1996Jul,Hartwigsen1998Aug} We took the geometry and experimental band gaps of 25 solids from ref. \citenum{Lee2021Oct} (also see references therein).

 As it was tested for local functionals,\cite{Lee2021Oct} the band gap change due to the pseudopotential is expected to be much smaller than the band gap error energy scale that we will discuss here.
-We used $6\times6\times6$ Monkhorst-Pack k-mesh which is sufficient to reach the thermodynamic limit for systems discussed in this work.
-For our GPW calculations, we followed the same $E_\text{cut}$ value as our previous study.\cite{Lee2021Oct} Namely, we used $E_\text{cut}$ of 1500 eV for everything except those that contain Mg (4500 eV).
-To measure the remaining basis set incompleteness error, we compared the band gap at $\Gamma$-point with B3LYP computed by our code against those from Quantum ESPRESSO.\cite{Giannozzi2020Apr} We used a kinetic energy cutoff of 400 Ry for everything except Mg-containing materials where 850 Ry was necessary to fully converge those quantities.
-The error in the band gap is smaller than 10 meV, which is consistent with what we found for local density functionals.\cite{Lee2021Oct} This comparison is available in \cref{tab:gap3}.
+We used $6\times6\times6$ Monkhorst-Pack $\mathbf k$-mesh which is sufficient to reach the thermodynamic limit for systems discussed in this work.
+For our GPW calculations, we followed the same $E_\text{cut}$ value as our previous study.\cite{Lee2021Oct} Namely, we used $E_\text{cut}$ of 1500 eV for every solid considered in this work.
+To measure the remaining basis set incompleteness error, we compared the $\Gamma$-point band gap of B3LYP computed by our code against those from QuantumESPRESSO.\cite{Giannozzi2020Apr} We used a kinetic energy cutoff of 400 Ry for every system.
+The basis set error of our band gap calculations with GTOs is smaller than 10 meV, which is consistent with what we found for local density functionals.\cite{Lee2021Oct} This comparison is available in \cref{tab:gap3}.
+We also compare the total energy in \cref{tab:total} and confirm that the basis set error in total energy with a $6\times6\times6$ $\mathbf k$-mesh is less than 0.5 m$E_h$ per cell.